 Farm workers and their families face a unique set of challenges in getting an education.
-Many farm workers have completed relatively few years of formal schooling; according to the most recent National Agricultural Workers Survey (NAWS), the average highest grade of school completed amongst farm workers is 7th grade (Farmworker Justice).
-Additionally, only ten percent of migrant farm workers finish high school, and eighty percent of adult migrant farm workers function at or below the 5th grade level (University of North Carolina, National Council of Churches).
+Many farm workers have completed relatively few years of formal schooling; according to the most recent National Agricultural Workers Survey.
+The average level of formal education completed by farm workers is eighth grade.
+Additionally, only ten percent of migrant farm workers finish high school.
 This is partially due to the lack of educational opportunities in their countries of origin.